nisargchauhan-7/Smart-Tourist-Management-System/README.md

 # Smart Tourist Management System

-A desktop-based tourism management application developed using Java Swing and MySQL.
+A desktop-based tourism management application developed using **Java Swing** and **MySQL**.
 The system provides an integrated platform for managing tourists, hotels, and bookings through an intuitive graphical user interface.

+---

 ## Project Overview

 The Smart Tourist Management System is designed to simplify tourism-related operations by centralizing tourist records, hotel information, and booking management.
-The application enables efficient data handling through a secure and user-friendly dashboard.
+The application enables efficient data handling through a user-friendly dashboard and real-time database integration.

+---

-## Key Features
+## Features

 ### Tourist Management